By Brett McDougall

 8287 Khumalo St, Orlando West, Soweto

+* Please note that unfortunately this museum is currently closed.
 This deeply moving museum is unquestionably Soweto's best.
-Named after one of the first schoolchildren to be killed by the police during the Soweto uprising of …
+Named after one of the first …

 With easy access to the Gautrain and hundreds of stores, the Sandton City mega-mall is Africa's most prestigious shopping destination.
 There's not much you …